-All brake chambers installed on Flat and Step Deck Trailers are Haldex 3030 chambers.
+All brake chambers installed on drum brakes on these Grain Trailers are Haldex 3030 chambers.
 They are industry standard double chambers with the service brake portion of the chamber near the pushrod end and the emergency spring brake portion at the other end.
 Every chamber comes equipped with a caging bolt.